10 Anti-Drone Weapons Used by the U.S. Military (2026 Update)

 The Air Force Research Laboratory successfully tested a new THOR weapon designed to disable a large group of drones.
 THOR uses powerful bursts of microwave energy to bring down small unmanned systems.
 The military has eagerly followed its development and gained attention outside the armed forces.

 In 2021, the Air Force Research Laboratory announced they were working on a successor to THOR called “Mjölnir,” named after Thor’s famous hammer in Norse mythology.
-Leidos was chosen in 2022 to build Mjolnir, which will incorporate the same technology as THOR but with improved capability, reliability, and manufacturing readiness.
+Leidos was chosen to build Mjölnir in 2022, which will incorporate the same technology as THOR but with improved capability, reliability, and manufacturing readiness.

-Mjölnir demonstrated a 90 percent effectiveness rate during testing, but Leidos expects further adjustments to increase it to 100%.
+Mjölnir demonstrated a 90 percent effectiveness rate during testing, but Leidos expects further adjustments to increase it to 100 percent.
 The weapon detects approaching drones early on, allowing for analysis of their threat.
 It then uses bursts of microwave energy to disable drones operating in swarms.

 Mjölnir is conveniently stored in a single cargo container, making it easy to deploy on the ground or transport using Air Force cargo planes.
 Setting it up takes only three hours with the assistance of two people, and operating it requires minimal training.
 Additionally, it can draw power from a regular wall plug to eliminate enemy UAVs.